 What to check:

-- Produced by Nestlé with halal markets in mind
+- Produced by Nestlé specifically for Pakistan and Muslim markets

 - No pork-derived ingredients